Blogs

 Capital Gains Tips:

-• Hold assets over 12 months for 50% CGT discount
+• Hold for 12+ months for CGT discount

-• Defer sale until post-30 June if you expect lower income next year
+• Defer sale if income will be lower next year

 Chapter 8: Evaluate Business Structure

-• Is your business eligible for small business CGT concessions?
+• Are you eligible for small business CGT concessions?

 Chapter 9: Understand ATO Compliance Risks